 Isn’t it part of the arts to communicate meaning?
 While different art pieces garner different meanings, once you are in the workforce, you need to deliver a message to those who will receive your work.
 If you design a logo for a company, will it embody the organization?
 If you create an animation or a painting, will it evoke emotions?
 As an artist, convey your message in a way your audiences understand.

 True enough, students may need alone time to recharge, but that doesn’t mean that you must isolate yourself from others.
 You need to cooperate with your classmates, and later on, your colleagues.
 Be open to criticism and new influences.
 You will not only improve, but you can share your ideas to others, as well.

 Which Fine Arts Degree Jobs Should You Target?

-After completing the course, it’s your call which job you should pursue.
+After completing the course, it’s your call which fine arts major jobs out there you should pursue.
 However, to give you an idea, here are some career tracks you can take after graduation.

 - Mass Media

 – Graphic Artist/Designer in Advertising